Azure Peering Service overview

 - To find a service provider partner, see Peering Service partners and locations.

 - To onboard a Peering Service connection, see Onboarding Peering Service model.

-- To register a connection by using the Azure portal, see Register a Peering Service connection by using the Azure portal.
+- To register Peering Service, see Create, change, or delete a Peering Service connection using the Azure portal.

 - To measure telemetry, see Measure connection telemetry.